root-project/web/manual/python/index.md

  ROOT.gInterpreter.ProcessLine('#include "my_header.h"')

  # We find all the C++ entities in Python, right away!
- a = ROOT.A()   # prints Hello PyROOT!
+ a = ROOT.A()   # prints Hello ROOT!
  x = ROOT.f(3)  # x = 9
 ```

 <a name="JITLoadLib"></a>
 ### Loading C++ libraries, JITting headers

-You can dynamically load C++ libraries with PyROOT, and call the functions from the library.
+You can dynamically load C++ libraries with ROOT's Python interface, and call the functions from the library.
 The advantage of this method is that
 all code in the library needs to be compiled only once, possibly with optimizations (`-O2`, `-O3`).
 You can use it again from Python without any further JITting.
 However, it is necessary to JIT the headers to make the code usable in Python.